What are the consequences of creating an artificial intelligence?

 Each episode waxes poetic about different scientific, ethical, and philosophical domains and the lessons we’ve collectively learned from Dr. Frankenstein’s mistakes and triumphs.

 What are the implications for humanity when we create intelligence, or try to, in non-human forms?
-In the sixth episode, Monsters in the Machine, Margaret Wertheim, author and historian of physics and math, discusses the implications of ignoring the ethics of AI.
+In this episode, Monsters in the Machine, Margaret Wertheim, author and historian of physics and math, discusses the implications of ignoring the ethics of AI.
 She is joined by Daniel Bear, a Stanford neuroscientist and AI researcher, and Braden Allenby, an engineer and ethicist.
 Animated by the cheeky Joe Bichard with sound by Skillbard.

 - Narrated by Daniel Bear, neuroscientist and AI researcher; Margaret Wertheim, science writer and curator; and Braden Allenby, environmental ethicist and environmental attorney